Rl16193/Toronto_Auto_Theft/README.md

 ### Hourly and Daily Trends

 4. Auto-thefts dropped sharply by 52.5% during COVID-19 (2020) compared to 2023, the year with the highest reported incidents.
-5. Thanksgiving Weekend saw the highest spike in thefts, with a 200% increase.
+5. Thanksgiving Weekend saw the highest theft spike, with a 200% increase.
 6. The peak hour for auto-thefts was around 10 PM, accounting for 9% of total incidents.
 7. Thursdays experienced the highest frequency of thefts, contributing to 16% of overall cases.